Maan-Khedr-ENSF-300/museum-project-simba/README.md

 # Museum-Project
 ## To Do list:
 - modify this file to include your group members information and tasks assigned per each

--
-*import sys : This is to import the python system package *import mysql.connector: This connects Mysql database *import IPython.display import display:  This is for displaying tabular data *import pandas: For displaying dataframe
+-import sys : This is to import the python system package -import mysql.connector: This connects Mysql database -import IPython.display import display:  This is for displaying tabular data -import pandas: For displaying dataframe

  ---------For connecting to musuem databse--------
 For running this program you must follow these instructions: